 - Oct.
 11-13.
-2019: Her choreography LUCID DREAM, commissioned by the National Theater & Concert Hall (Taipei) for its Mixed Program, will premiere at Experimental Theater.
+2019: Her choreography LUCID DREAM, commissioned by the National Theater & Concert Hall (Taipei) for its Mixed Program, premiered at Experimental Theater.

 - Mar.
 2019: She and choreographer Yen-Cheng Liu visited a circus school in Switzerland.
 Together they also participated cross-discipline and cross-culture experiments with Sarah Simili, the co-artistic director of Cie.
 Courant d’Cirque.